BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 To run the tests:

-`nix flake check --show-trace -Lv ./tests`
+`nix flake check --show-trace --impure -Lv ./tests`

+`--impure` is required to use `builtins.getFlake` on the example templates, but not for the other tests.

 I will slowly be adding tests to the tests directory.